Constructing a Request

 No |

-All API requests except those for the file system list must contain the file system name.
-Based on the DNS resolution performance and reliability, SFS requires that the file system name must be placed in front of the domain when a request carrying a file system name is constructed to form a third-level domain name, also mentioned as virtual hosting access domain name.
+All API requests except those for listing file systems must contain the general-purpose file system name.
+To ensure DNS resolution performance and reliability, SFS requires that the general-purpose file system name must precede the domain when a request carrying a file system name is constructed to form a three-level domain name, also mentioned as virtual-hosted-style access domain name.

 Request Method